virgili0/Virgilio/README.md

 Now you're most likely familiar with **TensorFlow as a tool**, and it's time to understand **how to use** it to build large scale Neural Networks.

 ### ANN - Artificial Neural Networks
-The theory and the applications of the Neural Networks are not too easy to get at a first look.
-Because of that, you'll need to pass again through tutorials and videos, to ensure a fully comprehension of the coming topics.
-Because of that, I spent a decent amount of time trying to understand (reading paths like this, articles, offical forums, related subreddits) which was **the most effective way** to deeply learn the concepts, formulas, tradeoffs...
-I came up with this approach, but you can tweak it as you prefer, because every brain is different.

-> 3 phases iterative cycle:

->- 1 Get an idea of the main concepts through an entire [Stanford course](https://www.youtube.com/watch?v=vT1JzLTH4G4&list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv), don't stop too much on math explanations.

->- 2 Deeply explore **one topic at time**, with theory + tutorials + examples (e.g. RNN theory + RNN tutorials + RNN examples)

->- 3 After iterating the 2 phase for each topic, walk again through the entire Stanford course.
-This time you'll need to often stop it >to understand the math notation and implications, and get to the entire "flow" of the course, with the new knowledge of the 2 phase.

-This iterative process (1-2-2-2-2.....-3) can be repeated may times as you want, and will probably construct in your mind a nice **general schema** of the things.
-In each complete iteration you can drop one or more topics, and focus on the ones that are more interesting to you or not so clear.

-In each section i've put content for the first time you arrive there (during the first complete iteration), and some content for next time you arrive there (after the 3 phase).

-The structure follows the track proposed by the Stanford awesome course.
-You find the slides [here](http://cs231n.stanford.edu/slides/2018/).

 ### CNN - Convolutional Neural Networks
 ### RNN - Recurrent Neural Networks
 ### Training Networks: Best practices